 Intravitreal delivery to the retina is critical to Choroideremia treatment

-Choroideremia is an X-linked retinal disease that begins as night blindness in childhood and progresses to complete blindness.
-It affects 1 in 50,000 people in the United States, predominantly males, and has no effective treatment.
+A rare, inherited form of blindness, Choroideremia is an x-linked retinal disease that begins as night blindness in childhood and progresses to complete blindness.
+It affects an estimated 1 in 50,000 people in the United States, predominantly males, and has no effective treatment.

 About the Choroideremia Research Foundation

 The CRF was founded in 2000 as a fundraising and patient advocacy organization to stimulate research on CHM.
 Since its inception, the CRF has provided over $2 million in research awards and is the largest financial supporter of CHM research worldwide.
 Research funded by the CRF has led to the development of a CHM animal model, the pre-clinical production of gene therapy vectors currently in clinical trials, and the CRF Biobank which stores tissue and stem cell samples donated by CHM patients.

 4DMT is focused on the discovery and development of targeted and proprietary AAV gene therapy vectors and therapeutic products.
 Our robust discovery platform, termed Therapeutic Vector Evolution, empowers us to create customized gene delivery vehicles to deliver genes to any tissue or organ in the body, by optimal clinical routes of administration and with evasion of pre-existing antibodies.
 These proprietary and targeted products allow us to treat both rare genetic diseases and complex large market diseases.
 4D is creating a diverse and deep product pipeline through partnerships, while progressing internal 4D products toward clinical trials in parallel.
 4D partners include: Pfizer (PFE), Roche (SIX: ROG; OTCQX: RHHBY), uniQure (QURE), AGTC and Benitec.